faraazahmad/apiland/README.md

 # API Land
 An interative app to explore plublic APIs which you can use to build side projects.
+Live demo at https://faraazahmad.github.io/apiland

 ## Project setup
 ```